lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 Being ```next-step-expression``` something like ```(cdr list)``` or a regressive counter ```(1- number)``` and so on.

-The ```cond``` special form fits nicely to a recursive function body.
+The special form ```cond``` fits a recursive function body nicely.

 There are some patterns to recursion over lists: every, accumulate and keep.
-With every we iterate over all elements and act, building (usually) another list with the result, like:
+With "every" we iterate over all elements and act, building (usually) another list with the result, like:

 ```elisp
 (cons act-on-car (recursive-function (cdr list)))